-A few miles from the visitors center is the village of Oak Creek and just outside is a parking area with access to a series of different hikes around some of the prominent rock features in the area including Bell rock, Courthouse Butte and other landmarks.
+A few miles from the visitors center is the village of Oak Creek and just outside is a parking area with access to a series of different and scenic Sedona hikes around some of the prominent rock features in the area including Bell rock, Courthouse Butte and other landmarks.
 There is a large parking lot just outside of the village with access to popular trails including: Bell Rock pathway, Broken Arrow trail, West Fork Oak Creek.

 Tip – most of these trails are easy to moderate on fairly flat on dirt pathways.
 They vary from one to four miles in length with fantastic views of the surrounding outcrops, buttes and mountain ranges

 Visiting the Chapel in of the Holy Cross